PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-07 19:07:01
+Last updated: 2024-04-07 19:08:12
-Random Quote: I have let you come wash my dishes.
-I said my oven needed cleaning, I invited you to a p-rno! - Victoria
+Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby